transcom/milmove_load_testing/README.md

 ```

 Note that we are using the `RestTaskSet` as our parent class.
 It enables easier testing and more
 control over whether a load test should be considered a success or failure.
-The rest of the docs
-will assume you have used this as the parent class.
-Among the things it provides are the
+Among the things it
-`self.request_preparer` object and `self.rest` context manager.
+provides are the `self.request_preparer` object and `self.rest` context manager.

 The `request_preparer` has several helper functions for preparing to make a request to the mymove
-server.
-They are `prep_ghc_request`, `prep_internal_request`, `prep_prime_request`, and
+server:

+* `prep_ghc_request`
+* `prep_internal_request`
+* `prep_prime_request`
+* `prep_support_request`

-`prep_support_request`.
-Each of these takes an endpoint, e.g. `moves` (like in the example above)
+Each of these takes an endpoint, e.g. `/moves` (like in the example above) and return a tuple
-and return a tuple containing the url to use (stored in `moves_path` above), and the keyword
+containing the url to use (stored in `moves_path` above), and the keyword arguments (or kwargs,
-arguments (or kwargs) to pass to `self.rest`.
+called `request_kwargs` above) to pass to `self.rest`.

-The `rest` context manager makes it easier to work with responses by automatically parsing the
+The `rest` context manager makes it easier to work with responses by:

-response content into json and failing the load test if it can't be parsed.
-It also provides a
-variable you can use (called `resp` above) to mark the load test as a success (by calling
+* providing a variable you can use (called `resp` above) to mark the load test as a success (by
-`resp.success()`) or a failure (`resp.failure("message")` like at the end of the example).
-The last
+  calling `resp.success()`) or a failure (`resp.failure("message")` like at the end of the example).
+* automatically parsing the response content into json and failing the load test if it can't be
+  parsed.
+The parsed json response content can be accessed in `resp.js`.
-thing it provides is automatic catching of any exceptions that may be raised in your `with` block,
+* automatically catching of any exceptions that may be raised in your `with` block, which will then
-which will then mark the load test as a failure and format an error message to display in the
+  mark the load test as a failure and format an error message to display in the results.

-results.
+Also note that we included a `stop` task that means at some point, that task will be selected and
+the task set will end, passing control back to the parent.
+In our case this means the user class,
+but locust does allow nested task sets, in which case it would give control back to the parent task
+set.

 For more details on `TaskSet`s, see the
 [locust TaskSet class docs](https://docs.locust.io/en/stable/tasksets.html).

-You can link a `User` class with a task set by passing the task set to the `User`'s
+You can link a `User` class with a task set by passing the task set to the `User`'s `tasks`
-`tasks` attribute like this:
+attribute like this:

 ```python
 # -*- coding: utf-8 -*-